 some ham or bacon

-some Chinese parsley (can be substituted with coriander or spring onions)
+some Chinese parsley (can be substituted with thyme, coriander or spring onions)

 1. Place 2 eggs and sugar in a mixing bowl.
-Beat until sugar is dissolve.
+Beat until sugar is dissolved.

 2. Add all purpose flour, baking powder, vanilla essence, melted salted butter and milk into the bowl.
 Mix well.
 Make sure there is no lump.

 3. Coat the gyeranppang pan with melted butter.
-If you don’t have gyeranppang pan you can use muffin or cupcake pan.
+If you don’t have gyeranppang pan, you can use ramekin, muffin or cupcake pan.

 4. Pour batter into the 6 pans evenly.
 It should be about 1/4 full.

-5. Crack an egg into each pan and top with ham or bacon, parsley, pinch of salt and black pepper.
+5. Crack an egg into each pan and top with ham or bacon, parsley or thyme, a pinch of salt and black pepper.